turmon/Exosims-Sandbox/README.md

 ## Process

-Before use:
-  (1) The EXOSIMS directory should point to Exosims source code (see below).
-  (optional) Use "make ipp-create" to create an iPython-parallel profile.
-  (optional) Use "make ipp-start" to start an iPython-parallel cluster.

 To use:

+1. The EXOSIMS directory should point to Exosims source code (see below).

+  (optional) Use "make ipp-create" to create an iPython-parallel profile, and use "make ipp-start" to start an iPython-parallel cluster.

-  (2) Put your Exosims input script, a json file, under Scripts.
+2. Put your Exosims input script, a json file, under Scripts.

-  (3) Use "add-sims.sh" to add simulations to the ensemble run (see below).
+3. Use "add-sims.sh" to add simulations to the ensemble run (see below).

-  (4) Use "make S=<script> html", where <script> is the script name in (2), to reduce data, make plots, and update the web page.
+4. Use "make S=<script> html", where <script> is the script name in (2), to reduce data, make plots, and update the web page.

-Reduced data and plots are placed in the sims/<script> directory.
-The plots can be viewed directly, or on the generated webpage:
+5. Reduced data and plots are placed in the sims/<script> directory.
+The plots can be viewed directly.

-  (5) View summary plots by starting a server: "make html-serve"
+6. Plots can also be viewed on the generated webpage.
+Start a server with "make html-serve"

 Further documentation is available on how execution works and how products are generated is available [on github](https://turmon.github.io/Exosims-Sandbox/),